Contact:

 Deconstruction and opening of cable ducts in concrete

 For selective deconstruction, cables must be identified, isolated, tested, and dismantled before massive members are processed.
 Embedded ducts, conduits, and boxes influence the fracture behavior of the concrete.
 Precise, stepwise openings along the duct axis facilitate low-damage recovery and reduce secondary damage to adjacent structures.
+Dust, vibration, and noise emissions are minimized by choosing suitable sequences and tools, and by applying extraction and shielding measures.

 Selective intervention with concrete pulverizers

 Concrete pulverizers enable controlled nibbling of concrete webs, exposing ducts in wall or ceiling areas, and separating local edges, for example at inspection openings.
 The combination of high shear force and limited removal width allows ducts to be made accessible section by section.
 Steel reinforcement becomes visible and can then be cut in the next step with suitable cutting tools.
+Adjusting jaw pressure and working in small bites reduces spalling and preserves adjacent components.

 Controlled splitting with rock and concrete splitters

 Rock and concrete splitters act with high, locally introduced forces.
 They are suitable for exposing ducts in massive components without impact and vibration loads.
-By using drilling patterns adapted to the component and the correct sequence of setting, separation cracks form where they are planned—e.g., along the duct axis or between the duct and the adjacent reinforcement zone.
+By using drilling patterns adapted to the component and the correct sequence of setting, separation cracks form where they are planned – e.g., along the duct axis or between the duct and the adjacent reinforcement zone.
 This protects the surroundings and embedded items and improves the recyclability of separated parts.

 Hydraulic system chain and tool changeover

-For changing work steps—opening, splitting, cutting—hydraulically driven tools are coupled to suitable hydraulic power packs.
+For changing work steps-opening, splitting, cutting-hydraulically driven tools are coupled to suitable hydraulic power packs.
 This enables efficient changeover from a concrete pulverizer to a rock splitting cylinder or to steel shears and multi cutters.
 Selection is based on member thickness, reinforcement ratio, embedded parts, and the material of the cable duct (plastic, sheet steel, aluminum).
+Quick couplers, pressure and flow matching, and oil cleanliness management support consistent performance and reduce downtime.

 Occupational safety and electrical safety

 Before working on cable ducts, ensure safe isolation from the power supply, mark the work area, and test for absence of voltage.
 Mechanical risks (pinch, crush, cut injuries), dust generation, and noise must be minimized with appropriate measures.
 In areas with elevated fire load or in confined spaces, plan for extinguishing agents, ventilation, and escape routes.
 When working on embedded routes, clear communication channels between electrical specialists and deconstruction teams take priority.
+Lockout-tagout procedures, suitable measurement devices, and defined re-energization protocols are part of the documented safety concept.

 • Isolate and secure against re-energization